ARTICLE I. NAME AND PURPOSE

 b.
 Meeting Participation.
 Regardless of the meeting format, individual members of the Board of Directors may participate fully by whatever means is feasible including in person, electronically or by telephone.

 c.
 Action by Consent.
-Any action that may be taken upon a vote of the Board of Directors may also be taken by a majority vote of the Board of Directors.
+Any action that may be taken upon a vote of the Board of Directors at a meeting may also be taken in lieu of a meeting by a majority vote of the Board of Directors.

 d.
 Quorum.
 For purposes of voting, a quorum consists of a majority of the voting members of the Board of Directors.